TBDA-Classes/2025G2/_sources/architecture.rst.txt

 User Interface Flow Integration
 -------------------------------
     The architecture was heavily shaped by the UI/UX design process:
   * The Dashboard requires:
         - 24-hour machine utilization data
         - 10-minute time window timeline
         - Temperature history
         - Program execution history

   * The Energy section requires:
         - Real-time power
         - Hourly consumption
         - Shift-based totals

   * The Alerts section requires:
         - Alerts by type
         - Filterable list of alerts
         - Details panel for selected alert

 Backend endpoints and aggregation tables were designed specifically to support these data flows efficiently.

-The dashboard UI is described in detail in the :doc:`ui_ux` section.
+**The dashboard UI is described in detail in the :doc:`ui_ux` section**